 Built in 1901, the McLennan County Courthouse holds pride of place within Waco as not only a functioning center of justice but also the city’s most impressive civic building.

 Designed by James Riley Gordon, the renowned architect responsible for the Ellis County Courthouse in Waxahachie and the Arizona State Capital building, the McLennan County Courthouse has a neoclassical exterior.
 The courthouse’s pilasters and columns are Corinthian.
 The courthouse features three justice-themed statues.
 On top of the central dome stands Themis, the Greek goddess of divine order.
-In her left hand, Themis holds a double-edged sword that represents the law as the chief instrument of justice.
-Her right hand holds aloft a pair of scales intended to symbolize the weighing of facts in the balance by the courts.
+In her right hand, Themis holds a double-edged sword that represents the law as the chief instrument of justice.
+Her left hand holds aloft a pair of scales intended to symbolize the weighing of facts in the balance by the courts.
 The other two statues are located on the upper roof below the dome.
 One is Justitia, the Roman goddess of justice, and the other appears to be a classical version of Lady Liberty.

 The interior of the courthouse is also ornate.
 The Tenth Court of Civil Appeals features columns made of Kenesaw marble.
 Stained-glass art pieces with brilliant blue hues and star designs grace the inside ceiling of the dome.

 In addition to its courtrooms, the structure is also the seat of the McLennan County government.
 As a result, the building is charged with the task of storing the legal records of the entire county.
 At first there was more than enough room to house paper copies of the records.
 However, as the population of McLennan County increased in the mid-twentieth century, the existing office space and cabinetry proved insufficient.
 To create more space, McLennan County renovated much of the courthouse’s interior.